Dealing with debt collectors is no fun.

 - File a complaint with the Federal Trade Commission and your state attorney general’s office.

 - Hire an attorney- Probably your best bet for immediate help.
-Make sure you have detailed records to back up your complaint.
+Make sure you have detailed bank statements and other records to back up your complaint.
 A lawyer who is a member of the National Association of Consumer Advocates will be more likely to have experience in these types of cases.

 - Make sure you have it in writing- Within 5 days of first contacting you, the agency attempting to collect the bad debt must send you written notice of who you owe, how much you owe, and what to do if you don’t think you owe the money.
 If they haven’t done this first, they can’t contact you any other way.